SF-WDI-LABS/callbacks-and-promises/README.md

 It lets you provide a handler to be called once all async functions have finished. `Promise.all` collapses an array of promises into a single promise, which resolves once all its constituent promises have resolved.

+## Lab Time
+Head over to the [Promises Lab](https://github.com/sf-wdi-44/promises-lab) and clone it.

 # Further Reading

 [Promise on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)